NVIDIA/workbench-example-hybrid-rag/README.md

 ## Prerequisites
 - An [NGC account](https://ngc.nvidia.com/signin) is required to generate an NVIDIA API Key.
 - A valid NVIDIA API Key is required to access NVIDIA API endpoints.
-Generate a key on any NVIDIA API catalog model card, eg. [here](https://build.nvidia.com/mistralai/mistral-7b-instruct-v2) by clicking "Get API Key".
+Generate a key on any NVIDIA API catalog model card, eg. [here](https://build.nvidia.com/meta/llama-3_1-8b-instruct) by clicking **Get API Key**.

 ## Tutorial: Using a Cloud Endpoint

 <img src="./code/chatui/static/cloud.gif" width="85%" height="auto">

-1. [Install and configure](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html) NVIDIA AI Workbench locally.
+1. [Install](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html) NVIDIA AI Workbench.
 Open AI Workbench and select a location of your choice.
 2. (Optional) Fork this repo into *your own* GitHub account.
 3. **Inside AI Workbench**:
     - Click **Clone Project** and enter the repo URL of your desired repository.
-    - AI Workbench will automatically clone the repo and build out the project environment, which can take several minutes to complete.
+    - AI Workbench will automatically clone the repo and build out the environment, which can take several minutes.
     - On the **Project Dashboard**, resolve the yellow unconfigured secrets warning by inputting your ``NVIDIA_API_KEY``
     - Select **Open Chat** on the top right of the AI Workbench window, and the Gradio app will open in a browser.
 4. **In the Gradio Chat app**: